kathrinmzl/WanderWallet/README.md

 #### Working with an already existing trip

-When, upon starting the app, a trip already exists in the database, the user is first shown a summary of their current trip, like described under (#Start-Screen).
+When, upon starting the app, a trip already exists in the database, the user is first shown a summary of their current trip, like described under [Start Screen](#start-screen).

 Then the user can choose to show a list of all currently tracked expenses, by submitting a "yes" or "no" into the following input field.